Little Richard

 Later that year, "Tutti-Frutti" crossed over from the R&B to the pop chart, rising to #17.
 This was followed by "Long Tall Sally," released on Specialty Records, topping the R&B chart for eight weeks and reaching #6 on the pop chart.
 Richard hit #2 on the R&B chart and #33 on the pop chart with "Slippin' and Slidin' (Peepin' and Hidin')" and #1 on the R&B chart and #17 on the pop chart with "Rip It Up."
 In 1957, He hit #1 on the R&B chart and #21 on the pop chart with "Lucille," #3 on the R&B chart with "Send Me Some Lovin'," #2 on the R&B chart, and #10 on the pop chart with "Jenny, Jenny" and #2 on the R&B chart and #8 on the pop chart with "Keep A Knockin'."

 That same year, Richard left rock and roll for religion.
 He entered Oakwood Theological College in Huntsville, Alabama.
 One year later, he hit #4 on the R&B chart and #10 on the pop chart with the Specialty release "Good Golly, Miss Molly."
-1959, the album “Little Richard Sings Gospel" was issued on the 20th Century label.
-He recorded gospel for the Mercury and Atlantic labels in the coming years, working with such producers as Jerry Wexler and Quincy Jones.
+In 1959, the album “Little Richard Sings Gospel" was issued on the 20th Century label.
+In the coming years, he recorded gospel for the Mercury and Atlantic labels, working with producers such as Jerry Wexler and Quincy Jones.

-Little Richard was a founding father of rock & roll whose shrieks, flamboyant garb, and joyful, LGBT-bending persona embodied the spirit and sound of that new art form, he died of cancer on May 9, 2020; he was 87.
+Little Richard was a founding father of Rock & Roll whose shrieks, flamboyant garb, and joyful, LGBT-bending persona embodied the spirit and sound of that new art form.
+He died of cancer on May 9, 2020, at the age of 87.

 Heart & Soul: